Anne of Bohemia, Duchess of Silesia

 Anne of Bohemia (Anna Lehnická, Anna Przemyślidka; c.
-1203/1204 – 26 June 1265), a member of the Přemyslid dynasty, was Duchess of Silesia (Note: It is important to note that Anne was still styled as a duchess after her husband's death in 1241.) and High Duchess of Poland from 1238 to 1241, by her marriage to the Piast ruler Henry II the Pious.
+1203/1204 – 26 June 1265), a member of the Přemyslid dynasty, was Duchess of Silesia (Note: Anne was still styled as a duchess after her husband's death in 1241.) and High Duchess of Poland from 1238 to 1241, by her marriage to the Piast ruler Henry II the Pious.
 She was celebrated by the community of Franciscan nuns at St Clara of Prague Abbey in Wrocław as their founder and patron.

 Life

 Anna was probably born in Prague, Bohemia, the daughter of King Ottokar I of Bohemia and his second wife, Constance of Hungary.
 Her maternal grandparents were Béla III of Hungary and his first wife, Agnes of Antioch.
 Her paternal grandparents were King Vladislaus II of Bohemia and Judith of Thuringia.
 She was a sister of the Franciscan nun Agnes of Bohemia (1211–1282).

 Around the age of twelve (in 1216) she was married to the Piast prince Henry II the Pious, member of the Silesian branch of the Piast dynasty, the son and heir of Duke Henry the Bearded.
 During internal political struggles, the Silesian Piasts gained large parts of the Polish territories upon the assassination of High Duke Leszek the White in 1227.
 Henry the Bearded inherited the Duchy of Greater Poland in 1231, and in the following year attained the Seniorate Province and the Polish throne at Kraków.
 After his death on 19 March 1238 he was succeeded by his son Henry II, co-ruler in the Silesian lands since 1226.